Evaluation Process

 Stage 3

-All shortlisted proposals are peer-reviewed by international independent experts (for more information, see below) in the candidates’ respective fields of research.
+All shortlisted proposals are peer-reviewed by international independent experts (for more information, see page 25) in the candidates’ respective fields of research.
 A number of experts have been suggested by the candidate, others have been selected by TUM-IAS.
 All peer reviewers receive a detailed questionnaire with which to structure their review in order to ensure a maximum of comparability despite the multidisciplinary nature of the proposals.

 Stage 4